-Property, plant, and equipment that have a finite useful life are reviewed for impairment at each balance date and whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+Intangible assets subsequently measured at cost that have an indefinite useful life are not subject to amortisation and are tested annually for impairment.
+Property, plant, and equipment and intangible assets subsequently measured at cost that have a finite useful life are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.

 An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
-The recoverable amount is the higher of an asset's fair value less costs to sell and its value in use.
+The recoverable amount is the higher of an asset's fair value less costs to sell and value in use.

-If an asset's carrying amount exceeds its recoverable amount, the asset is regarded as impaired and the carrying amount is written-down to the recoverable amount.
-For revalued assets, the impairment loss is recognised against the revaluation reserve for that class of asset.
-Where that results in a debit balance in the revaluation reserve, the balance is recognised in the surplus or deficit.
-For assets not carried at a revalued amount, the total impairment loss is recognised in the surplus or deficit.
+If an asset's carrying amount exceeds its recoverable amount, the asset is regarded as impaired and the carrying amount is written down to the recoverable amount.
+The total impairment loss is recognised through the surplus or deficit.
+The reversal of an impairment loss is recognised in the surplus or deficit.